jupyter/dashboards/docs/source/getting-started.md

 pip uninstall jupyter_dashboards
 ```

-Note that the second command is a shortcut for the following:
+Note that the first command is a shortcut for the following:

 ```bash
 jupyter nbextension disable --py jupyter_dashboards --sys-prefix